image

 7. Board Evaluation and Effectiveness

-The Board engaged BP&E Global Ltd to undertake an external Board Effectiveness Review of Randall & Quilter Investment Holdings Ltd (RQIH), the ultimate holding company of the Group.
-This included a review of Board and Committee papers, individual questionnaires, interviews and observing a Board meeting.
-The draft findings were discussed with Eamonn Flanagan, as sponsor, and then presented to the Board in November 2021.
+The Board engaged BP&E Global Ltd to undertake an external Board Effectiveness Review of R&Q Insurance Holdings Ltd, the ultimate holding company of the Group in 2021, with findings presented to the Board in November 2021.

 8. Our Purpose, Values and Culture

-The Board was involved in overseeing and approving where the organization landed in this bottoms-up approach.
-Our Purpose reflects the positive impact that we believe we can have on customers and society and our values describe our desired culture and give us all a compass for how we wish to work with each other and those we serve—all over the world.
+The Board was involved in overseeing and approving where the organization landed in this bottom-up approach.
+Our Purpose reflects the positive impact that we believe we can have on customers and society and our values describe our desired culture and give us all a compass for how we wish to work with each other and those we serve all over the world.
+A key role of the Board will be to ensure that the Group's purpose, values, culture, and strategy are coherent and are embedded within the business model.

 9. The Workings of our Board